Mettodo/NIA/README.md

 ## Strategic approach & sustainability

-2-3 youth (at least 1 woman) will stay at SINA in Uganda for 9 months to become equipped with all the skills and tools necessary to replicate the model in Njombe.
-In the meantime, in Njombe, the learning space will be arranged, materials will be procured, SINA Njombe will be registered, local mentors and coaches will be selected and a selection process will be carried out to select 20 participants of the first cohort in Njombe.
+2 youths (Yohana and Ester) have stayed at SINA in Uganda for one full year to become equipped with all the skills and tools necessary to replicate the model in Njombe.
+In the meantime, in Njombe, the learning space has been arranged, materials have been procured, SINA Njombe has been registered, local mentors and coaches have been selected and a selection process has been carried out to select 15 participants of the first cohort in Njombe.
 At least 50% of the selected participants will be women, 15% will be people with disabilities and all of them will come from marginalised and/or poor backgrounds.

 Within NIA´s first 2 years, two cohorts of scholars will undergo SINA´s empowerment process (one cohort each year) while living together and co-creating a self-organised, commons-based, feminist and transparent community with open source principles, benefiting from the experience of those youth who stayed in Uganda.
 Their enterprises will then move into the incubation phase.
 Before the second cohort starts a “train-the-trainer” training will take place where scholars will get ready to become the life-coaches, mentors, training facilitators and self-management trainers of the second cohort.